svgeesus/EuroMPE/Duophonic/pitch-dac.md

 Are chopper amps suitable here?
 LT1150 operates on 12V bipolar supples, has 10μV max offset.
 Mouser $9.04 each, $8.28/10, $5.99/25 so go for 25 = 141.25 be damn sure they work first! **OPA4192D** (quad, SOIC-14 which performs better than the TSSOP) 8μV (typ) 50μV (max) $3.67/10 seems good, probably adequate (common-mode input to within 100mV of each rail) and cheaper.

 Because the OPA2186D has a low input bias of ±4.8nA the Fig. 52 Output Amplifier in Unity Gain with Amplifier Input Bias Current Compensation was not used on the first board revision.
+Also there are [reports](https://www.eevblog.com/forum/metrology/ad5791-based-dac-platform/msg4965718/#msg4965718) that this compensation has little effect:

+> In the last two versions of AD5791-based multifunction calibrators, I have included support for both DAC modes (Gain 1x with Ib compensation and Gain 2x) to implement unipolar and bipolar ranges.
+During the tests, I did not find any measurable differences.
+Even the INL curve matches up to 0.1 ppm.

 Note: